India meets criteria for US GSP status: Gokhale | Devdiscourse

-India meets the criteria for trade concessions under the US Generalised System of Preferences (GSP), Foreign Secretary Vijay Gokhale said Thursday, asserting that it was up to Washington to take a call on the issue.
+India meets the criteria for trade concessions under the US' Generalised System of Preferences (GSP), Foreign Secretary Vijay Gokhale said on Thursday, asserting that it was up to America to take a call on reinstating India's status as a beneficiary of that programme.
 His remarks came a day after a bipartisan group of 44 US lawmakers urged the Trump administration to reinstate India's designation as a beneficiary developing nation under the key GSP trade programme as part of a potential trade deal between the two countries.

 The Trump administration terminated India's designation as a beneficiary developing nation under the GSP on June 5.
 The GSP is the largest and oldest US trade preference programme and is designed to promote economic development by allowing duty-free entry for thousands of products from designated beneficiary countries.

-Gokhale, at a press conference on Prime Minister Narendra Modi's upcoming visit to the US, said, "We have seen the letter written by these 40-odd Congressmen.
+Gokhale, at a press conference on Prime Minister Narendra Modi's upcoming visit to the US from September 21-27, said, "We have seen the letter written by these 40-odd Congressmen.
 It has always been India's position that GSP is a unilateral decision given by countries to other countries based on certain criteria."
 "We are a developing country, we meet those criteria.
 I do not recall our ever stating, we are not interested in GSP.
-To my recollection the US unilaterally withdrew that concession from us," Gokhale said.
+To my recollection, the US unilaterally withdrew that concession from us," Gokhale said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)